Europe can now live without Russian gas, but it still does not dare |

 Bros sees, above all, two factors that inhibit action.
 First, Russian gas, both by tube and by ship (the so-called LNG), is notably cheaper than the rest.
 Second, that both Austria, Hungary and Slovakia – the first, a clear ally of Putin in the EU; the second, at least reluctant to provide more aid to Ukraine—are making huge profits from that cheaper gas.
 “That makes sanction impossible, because unanimity is needed.”

-Without the iconic and strategic Nord Stream, after its explosion in September 2022, and without flow through the Yamal gas pipeline (through Belarus), Russian gas reaches the EU today in three ways: by sea, the most popular route and difficult to plug; by tube through Türkiye; or, also by pipeline, through Ukraine.
+Without the iconic and strategic Nord Stream, following its explosion in September 2022, and without flow through the Yamal gas pipeline (through Belarus), Russian gas reaches the EU today in three ways: by sea, the most popular route and difficult to plug; by tube through Türkiye; or, also by pipeline, through Ukraine.
 The latter is the most paradoxical of all, since the same fuel that supplies Moscow with money flows under the very country that is suffering the invasion.

 Closing all those routes is something that seems quite acceptable in the new the status quo energy of the Old Continent.
 First, because the regasification capacity, necessary to be able to receive and process the liquefied gas that arrives by ship, has grown significantly compared to before the energy crisis and allows gas to be brought from practically any corner of the world: from the United States to Qatar, Australia to Trinidad and Tobago.
 Second, because demand has fallen sharply since then and a substantial part (although for now unquantified) of this lower consumption will be structural.
-And third, because the current storage level of the Twenty-seven is the highest in the historical series for the month of March and allows us to think about a refilling season (spring and summer) much less intense than in previous years.
+And third, because the current storage level of the Twenty-seven is the highest in the historical series for the month of March and allows us to think regarding a refilling season (spring and summer) much less intense than in previous years.

 The impact on prices in this scenario would be minimal, Bros ditch: “There would not be many consequences [sobre las cotizaciones del gas] because we have plenty of gas, although the market may be more rigid for next winter.”